Troubleshooting The Rigid Corners: Agile Office Designs

 Is A Flexible Office Design Right For Your Business?

-It’s not yet clear whether flexible office designs will resolve the issues that are evident in open-plan offices.
+It’s not yet clear whether flexible working and agile office designs will resolve the issues that are evident in open-plan offices.
 The advantages are expected to prompt a 30% growth year-on-year.

 In many ways, office designs tie in to the company culture.
 It makes sense to create appropriate workspace centred around specific tasks and the preferences of your staff.
 It’s also advisable to promote private offices and dedicated desks.